sidsann/hgit/README.md

   - hgit rm
   - hgit mv
   - hgit help
-  - It would easily follow to implement a few plumbing commands which we are certain to already have coded up for either functionality or testing purposes e.g. _git cat-file -p hashcode_
   - hgit config user.name "name" and hgit config user.email "email"

 ## Object Model & Workflow